koka-lang/koka/doc/spec/spec.kk.md

 x
 concat1
 visit-left
+nil?
+x'
 Cons
 True
 ```
-Dashes are also allowed in identifiers, but they must be surrounded on
+Dashes are allowed in identifiers, but they must be surrounded on
 both sides with a letter.
 This is mostly to avoid confusion with the
 subtraction operator: